Skip to main content Skip to local navigation

 Apply to join this exciting chance to share your love of astronomy in the wonderful outdoors of the dark sky site at Killarney provincial park with live, in-person tours as well as remote events.

-2024 applications open now!
+2024 applications closed!
 See Information below

-Remembering Blake Nancarrow: Our first astronomer in residence from 2022, Blake has been an amazing innovator and educator in astronomy, especially in Ontario.
+Remembering Blake Nancarrow: Our first astronomer in residence from 2022, Blake was an amazing innovator and educator in astronomy, especially in Ontario.
 Blake kicked off this program with great effort and wonderful imaging.
 Unfortunately Blake passed away in 2023, but he will remain forever a star in our skies and his blog will remain featured in our archives here.

 Astrophotography by Bruce Waters using the Killarney Park Observatory Telescopes.